 apt install php7.4

 Note: In order to run this command, you should be logged in as root.

 Once the process is completed, run the php -v command again to confirm the latest PHP version installed on your WordPress site.

-Cloudways users do not need to go through any of the above-mentioned processes.
-Cloudways Platform is already equipped with the feature of changing PHP version and it’s all done just by clicking on the desired version name.
+The Cloudways Platform offers a simple process of changing PHP versions and it’s all done just by clicking on the desired version name.
 Let me show you how!

-First of all take advantage of Cloudways WordPress staging environment, make a clone of your live site by going to Application dashboard and hover the quick action buttons located on the bottom right corner.
+First of all, take advantage of Cloudways WordPress staging environment.
+Make a clone or staging of your live site by going to the Application Management Panel, and hover over the quick action buttons located on the bottom right corner.

-Now clone your WordPress app in another server (which you may delete after you are done testing).
+Now clone the staging of your WordPress site in another server (which you may delete after you are done testing).

-Once the site is cloned, navigate to your Server dashboard.
-From the dashboard, navigate to Settings and Packages, click on Packages and from the drop-down list, choose the latest version of PHP, then click on Save to initiate the process.
+Once the site is cloned, navigate to your Server Management Panel.
+From the dashboard, navigate to Settings and Packages and click on Packages.
+From the drop-down list, choose the latest version of PHP, then click on Save to initiate the process.

 That’s it!
 It is that easy to change your PHP version using Cloudways Platform.

-We saw WordPress performance on various PHP versions using benchmarking process and tried to understand the importance of upgrading to latest PHP versions.
-We also learned a couple of ways to change PHP versions on WordPress site.
-If you encounter any challenges or if you find performance improvements, feel free to share with us.
+We reviewed WordPress performance on various PHP versions using the benchmarking process and explained the importance of upgrading to the latest PHP versions.
+We also covered a couple of ways you can change PHP versions on the WordPress site.
+Try out PHP hosting offered by Cloudways and if you encounter any challenges or if you find performance improvements, feel free to share them with us.